TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/20 - Proverbs/Proverbs 1/Proverbs 1.27.md

 ---

-When your fear cometh as a storm, And your calamity cometh on as a whirlwind; When distress and anguish come upon you.
+when calamity overtakes you like a storm, when your disaster comes on like a whirlwind; when distress and anguish come on you.